liseda-lab/Supervised-SS/README.md

 Regarding the KG, the toolkit takes as input an ontology file in OWL format and an instance annotation file in 2.0.
 GAF format or tsv format.
 GAF format (http://geneontology.org/docs/go-annotation-file-gaf-format-2.0/).
 GAFs are tab-delimited plain text files, where each line in the file represents a single association between a entity and a ontology term/class.

+The input files must be defined in the [config.py](https://github.com/liseda-lab/Supervised-SS/blob/main/config.py) file.

 ### Biomedical Benchmark Datasets